PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 18:07:22
+Last updated: 2024-04-05 18:07:55
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: If we miss Hawaii because of this, guess who's not doing "The Disappearing Salami" anytime soon? - Quinn Garvey